Template: COVID-19 privacy notice

 We continue to work closely with the National Data Guardian (NDG) and Information Commissioner's Office (ICO) to ensure a high level of transparency for patients during the COVID-19 period.
 The example supplementary privacy notice below can be used by organisations to inform patients about the ways information is being used as a result of COVID-19.

 Please feel free to print or copy the sample privacy notice below for your own use.
-Alternatively, you can download a Microsoft Word version that you can then edit for your own use.
+Alternatively, you can download a document version (ODT, 8KB) that you can then edit for your own use.

 Inside the square brackets is placeholder text that we recommend you edit.